olark/browsertab/README.md

   window: window, // override window (helpful when mocking in unit tests)
   document: document, // override document (helpful when mocking in unit tests)
   localStorage: localStorage, // override localStorage (helpful when mocking in unit tests)
-  idStorageKey: "_BrowserTabIDStorageKey" // change the storage namespace for coordinating the "primary" tab })
+  idStorageKey: "_BrowserTabIDStorageKey" // change storage namespace for coordinating the "primary" tab })
 ```